Obituaries for the week of September 20, 2017

 Mrs. Ledkins is survived by two sons, Dr. Rick Ledkins and Randall Ledkins, both of Dadeville, Ala.; four siblings, Walter Jenks, Jr. and Carrie Hammond of Perdido, Ala., Helen McDowell of Rabun, Ala. and Al Jenks of Katy, Texas.

-The family will receive friends Friday, September 15, 2017 from noon until 1:30 p.m. at Johnson-Quimby Funeral Home with a graveside service at 2 p.m. at Serenity Gardens Cemetery.
+The family received friends Friday, September 15, 2017 from noon until 1:30 p.m. at Johnson-Quimby Funeral Home with a graveside service at 2 p.m. at Serenity Gardens Cemetery.

 Johnson-Quimby Funeral Home, INC in charge of all arrangements.